12 New York City Unique Experiences

 Macy's| ©Hellotickets

 How many times have you dreamed of shopping in New York?
-This city is a shopping mecca and offers all kinds of possibilities for all tastes: from department stores and outlets to luxury and designer boutiques, not to mention the famous flea markets and neighborhood stores where you can find a special souvenir.
+This city is a shopping mecca and offers all kinds of options for every taste: from department stores and outlets to luxury and designer boutiques, not to mention the famous flea markets or neighborhood shops where you can find a special souvenir.

-Walking through its streets, you'll always see a store that catches your eye and invites you to come in and browse its products.
-In addition, although the price difference with Europe is not excessive, it can be significant, which will probably encourage you to give in to temptation and spend.
-Either way, shopping in New York is an experience not to be missed.
+As you walk through its streets, you’ll always spot a shop that catches your eye and invites you inside to browse its products.
+Plus, while the price difference compared to Europe isn’t outrageous, it can still be significant—which will likely tempt you to give in and spend.
+Either way, shopping in New York is an experience you can’t miss.

 How about a stroll down the famous Fifth Avenue?
-It is one of the city's most important thoroughfares and home to some of the Big Apple's most exclusive stores, such as Saks Fifth Avenue (611 5th Ave), the Apple Store (767 5th Ave), the legendary Tiffany's jewelry store (610 5th Ave), Nike (650 5th Ave), the NBA Store (545 5th Ave), and Armani (717 5th Avenue), among many others.
+It’s one of the city’s most important thoroughfares and home to some of the Big Apple’s most exclusive stores, such as Saks Fifth Avenue (611 5th Ave), the Apple Store (767 5th Ave), the legendary Tiffany’s (610 5th Ave), Nike (650 5th Ave), the NBA Store (545 5th Ave), and Armani (717 5th Avenue), among many others.

-If you like shopping malls, you should visit The Shops at Hudson Yards (20 Hudson Yards) in the new trendy neighborhood west of Manhattan, Westfield World Trade Center Mall (185 Greenwich St.) in Lower Manhattan just below the impressive The Oculus, or Macy's, the most popular shopping mall in the United States, in Midtown Manhattan (151 W 34th St.).
+If you like shopping malls, you must visit The Shops at Hudson Yards (20 Hudson Yards) in the trendy new neighborhood in western Manhattan, Westfield World Trade Center Mall (185 Greenwich St.) in Lower Manhattan right beneath the impressive Oculus, or Macy’s, the most popular shopping mall in the United States, in Midtown Manhattan (151 W 34th St.)

 Flea markets and unique shops

 One of the best things to do in New York is to browse its flea markets.
-These are not your typical flea markets where items are piled up haphazardly, but rather carefully presented to attract your attention and tempt you to take home a unique souvenir.
+These aren’t your typical flea markets where items are piled haphazardly; instead, they feature a carefully curated display that draws your eye to the stalls, tempting you to take home a unique souvenir.

-Such is the case with the Brooklyn Flea Market (at Manhattan Bridge Archway – 80 Pearl St. Winter Brooklyn Flea at 25 Kent Ave.
-8th fl.) in Williamsburg, Artists and Fleas inside Chelsea Market in the Meatpacking District next to High Line Park (88 Tenth Avenue), Grand Bazaar on the Upper West Side (100 W 77th St.), and Canal Street Market in Chinatown (265 Canal St),
+Such is the case with the Brooklyn Flea Market (at Manhattan Bridge Archway – 80 Pearl St. Winter Brooklyn Flea at 25 Kent Ave., 8th fl.) in Williamsburg, Artists and Fleas inside Chelsea Market in the Meatpacking District next to High Line Park (88 Tenth Avenue), Grand Bazaar on the Upper West Side (100 W 77th St.) or Canal Street Market in Chinatown (265 Canal St),

-On the other hand, the city is full of tourist souvenir shops where you can buy gifts for your family or friends, but if you're looking for something different, in this post I'll tell you about 10 things to buy in New York in unique and original places.
+On the other hand, the city is full of tourist souvenir shops where you can buy gifts for your family or friends, but if you’re looking for something different, in this post I’ll tell you about 10 things to buy in New York at unique and original spots.

 Book a shopping tour of New York

-During a trip to New York, you will most likely have a very busy schedule with visits to museums, monuments, markets, and many other places.
+During a trip to New York, you’ll likely have a very busy schedule filled with visits to museums, monuments, or markets, among many other places.

-However, if you are a sporty person who likes to spend time outdoors, my advice is to take advantage of your getaway to New York to enjoy a unique experience while doing something different that wasn't in your plan.
-For example, you could go out and do some sport while admiring the city skyline from the water without spending a single cent.
+However, if you’re an active person who enjoys spending time outdoors, my advice is to take advantage of your getaway to New York to have a unique experience while doing something different that wasn’t on your itinerary.
+For example, go out and get some exercise while admiring the city skyline from the water—without spending a single penny.

 How?
-Head to Pier 96 on the Hudson River, near the Intrepid Sea, Air & Space Museum!
-From late May to October, you can go kayaking and enjoy the Manhattan skyline from aboard one of these boats.
+Head to Pier 96 on the Hudson River, near the Intrepid Museum of Air and Space!
+From late May through October, you can go kayaking and enjoy the Manhattan skyline aboard one of these boats.
 The company offering this free activity is Manhattan Community Boathouse.

-It's very easy.
-No reservations are required.
-Just go to the pier where the company operates and sign a waiver stating that you know how to swim.
-After storing your belongings in a locker, you'll just have to wait to be assigned a kayak and paddle before you can dive into the water.
-If this is your first time doing this sport, as it was for me, don't worry because there are instructors at each dock who will teach you how to get in and paddle.
-They will also provide you with a life jacket for added safety.
+It’s super easy.
+No reservations are needed—just head to the pier where the company operates and sign a waiver stating that you know how to swim.
+After storing your belongings in a locker, all you have to do is wait for a kayak and paddle to be assigned to you before you can hit the water.
+If this is your first time trying this activity, as it was for me, don’t worry—there are instructors at every dock who will teach you how to get in and paddle.
+Plus, they’ll provide you with a life jacket for added safety.

-Although the kayaking trips on the Hudson River last 20 minutes, you will enjoy them immensely because they are so much fun.
-The area where you can paddle is marked by buoys, and you are not allowed to leave it.
-It's one of the experiences in New York that you can't miss!
+Although the kayaking sessions on the Hudson River last 20 minutes, you’ll enjoy them immensely because it’s so much fun.
+The area where you can paddle is marked by buoys, and you’re not allowed to go beyond them.
+It’s one of the must-do experiences in New York!

-If you want to explore the river in a very special way, you can also book this zodiac ride on the Hudson, where you can take the best photos and see New York's impressive monuments up close.
+If you want to explore the river in a very special way, you can also book this zodiac tour of the Hudson, where you’ll be able to snap the best photos and see New York’s impressive landmarks up close.

 6. Feel the magic of Broadway!